kangnwh/notes/Mobile/Notes.md

 - **Transmission range**: Communication with low errors
 - **Detection range**: Detection but no communication (or with too many errors)
-- Interference range: Signal cannot be detected or signal is part of the  background noise
+- **Interference range**: Signal cannot be detected or signal is part of the  background noise